JuliaIO/ChunkCodecs.jl/LibLzma/README.md

 # ChunkCodecLibLzma

+## Warning: ChunkCodecLibLzma is currently a WIP and its API may drastically change at any time.

 This package implements the ChunkCodec interface for the following encoders and decoders using the liblzma C library <https://tukaani.org/xz/>